varun-dev/vscripts/readme.md

 ## vslint

-Totally random name :)

-This project demonstrates how you can hide eslint configurations and dependencies inside a package by exposing an npm cli.
+This project demonstrates how you can hide eslint configurations and its dependencies inside a package by exposing an npm cli.
+You can extend this concept to hide any configurations like build with all babel dependencies.

+### Why do this?

+- it decouples your code from configuration hell
+- helps you maintain all configs at one place instead of duplicating in all your projects
+- easy to change configurations and upgrade dependencies

 ### Example Usage
 ```